 Officer Education Programs

-There are several ways Airmen can receive financial assistance for education, including the Air Force Tuition Assistance Program, the Montgomery GI Bill and the College Loan Repayment Program.
+There are several ways Airmen can receive financial assistance for education, including the Air Force Tuition Assistance Program and the Montgomery GI Bill.
 Air Force ROTC program is another way your child can earn partial or full scholarships during high school or college.
 Other options include the Scholarship for Outstanding Airman to ROTC (SOAR), Professional Officers Course-Early Release Program (POC-ERP) and the Airmen Scholarship and Commissioning Program (ASCP).